nhscc/elections.api.hscc.bdpa.org/README.md

 This API uses the following technologies:

 - Node and NPM to run JavaScript locally
-- TypeScript for producing typed JavaScript
+- [TypeScript](https://www.typescriptlang.org/) for producing typed JavaScript
 - Babel for compiling (transpiling) TypeScript + ESNext syntax
 - Gulp for running complex tasks
 - Git for version control
 - ESLint for TypeScript and JavaScript linting
-- Webpack for tree-shaking and asset bundling
+- [Webpack](https://webpack.js.org/) for tree-shaking and asset bundling
-- JSX, React, and Next.JS for modern web development
+- JSX, [React](https://reactjs.org/), and [Next](https://nextjs.org/) for modern
+  web development
 - MongoDB Node driver for database access
-- Jest for unit and integration testing
+- [Jest](https://jestjs.io/) for unit and integration testing

 ### Files and directories

 `tsconfig` controls the TypeScript settings used when *type checking* the project.
 Type checks are run once before the project is built during production deployments, otherwise they must be run manually (inconvenient) or by your IDE.
-If you're using vscode, you don't have to do anything it's all handled for you.
+If you're using a modern IDE like [vscode](https://code.visualstudio.com/) (highly recommended!), you don't have to do anything as it's all handled for you.

-`package.json` and `package-lock.json` are used by NPM to describe the dependencies that will be automatically installed when calling `npm install`.
+`package.json` and `package-lock.json` are used by NPM to describe the dependencies that will be automatically installed when executing `npm install`.

 `next.config.js` and `gulpfile.js` are transpiled scripts and should generally be ignored.
 You can find the real versions under the `config/` directory.
 `config/gulpfile.ts` defines all the Gulp tasks that can be run.
-`config/next.config.ts` returns a JSON object used to configure Next.js.
+`config/next.config.ts` returns a JSON object used to configure Next.
+If you make changes to `config/gulpfile.ts` or `config/next.config.ts`, be sure to run `npm run regenerate` afterwards to apply your changes.

 `dist.env` is the distributed environment file.
 It's meaningless on its own, but when copied and renamed to `.env`, it will be used by the API to define certain